Debnath225/WBCHSEALL/README.md

 # WBCHSEALL
-Practicse all of yourb syllabus
+Practicse all of your syllabus